Lead Acid Battery Freezing Point Temperature vs State of Charge

 Again, if your battery is only half charged (50% SoC), it could freeze solid at -4°F. This scenario is entirely plausible if you’re not careful.

 I often see temperatures below zero during the coldest winter months.
-The coldest I’ve experienced here was -32°F. It is not uncommon to experience early morning temperatures around 20 below at times throughout the winter here.
-So I need to be attentive.
+The coldest I’ve experienced here was -32°F. During some periods of the winter months, I may experience morning temperatures around 20 below zero, so I need to be attentive.

-I lost two 12-volt batteries several years ago in my 5th-wheel camper.
-Although they had been charged, I forgot to physically disconnect the batteries for the winter.
-As it turned out, there was a small parasitic drain constantly drawing down the batteries (propane gas detectors and a few other things).
-The batteries eventually went dead.
-And then they froze.
+I lost two 12-volt batteries several years ago in my fifth-wheel camper.
+Although they had been charged, I forgot to physically disconnect them for the winter.
+As it turned out, a small parasitic drain constantly drew down the batteries (propane gas detectors and a few other things).
+The batteries eventually went dead, and then they froze.
 It was an expensive mistake that I will never make again!

-What about the 12 volt batteries on your tractor, lawn mowers, ATV’s, etc.. during winter?
+What about the 12-volt batteries on your tractor, lawn mower, ATV, etc., during winter?

-Some people remove them and store inside where it’s warm during the winter.
-This is a good idea.
-Better safe than sorry, right?
+Some people remove them and store them inside where it’s warm during the winter.
+This is a good idea—better safe than sorry, right?

 However, you can leave a lead acid battery installed during the winter.
-But only if the battery is in good condition, there is no parasitic load slowly draining the battery, and the battery is fully charged.
+But only if the battery is in good condition, there is no parasitic load slowly draining the battery, and it is fully charged.
 I keep trickle chargers on mine, just in case.